 Illustration: Bianca Bagnarelli for Penguin

-In this extract from her memoir The Truths We Hold, America's Vice President-Elect relives the bittersweet moment she was elected senator for California, only to watch Donald Trump walk into the White House, and how the moment inspired her to fight on.
+In this extract from her memoir The Truths We Hold, America's Vice President-Elect and TIME Person of the Year relives the bittersweet moment in 2016 when she was elected senator for California, only to watch Donald Trump win the presidency.

 Every night, your phone sends your personal information to corporations around the world.
 The impact of the 'data economy' has been catastrophic, both personally and politically.
 Here the author of Privacy Is Power explains how you can start to take the power back.